sy2002/QNICE-FPGA/README.md

 * Hardware: Currently, we develop QNICE-FPGA on a Nexys 4 DDR development board.
 Nexys updated and renamed it to Nexys A7.
-  So, if you own one of those, the fastest way of getting started is to download the bitstream file `dist_kit/qnice-v141.bit` on a microSD card or a USB stick, insert it into the Nexys board and set the jumpers to read the FPGA configuration from the SD card or USB stick.
-Do not copy more than one `*.bit` file on the SD card, i.e. do not copy `dist_kit/q-tris.bit`, yet.
+  So, if you own one of those, the fastest way of getting started is to download the bitstream file `dist_kit/bin/QNICE-V16.bit` on a microSD card or an USB stick, insert it into the Nexys board and set the jumpers to read the FPGA configuration from the SD card or USB stick.
+Do not copy more than one `*.bit` file on the SD card, i.e. do not copy `dist_kit/bin/QTRIS-V16.bit`, yet.

   Do empty the "Recycle Bin" or similar of your host OS between two `*.bit` copies, so that the Nexys board does not accidentally read the `*.bit` from your trash instead of the recent one.

+  If you have a MEGA65, then you can directly use the Core files `.cor` in `dist_kit/bin`, as described in [hw/README.md](hw/README.md).

 * If you do not own a Nexys 4 DDR or A7 board or if you want to synthesize the FPGA configuration bitstream by yourself, then go to the hardware